tbrlpld/100-days-of-code/log.md

 ## Day 9: October 24, 2019, Thursday

 ### Today's Progress
-Learned basics of API Star and Postman #100DaysOfWeb @TalkPython @Pybites
+Learned basics of API Star and Postman #100DaysOfWeb @TalkPython @Pybites.
+Implemented cars API with read all, read one and create new car endpoints.

 ### Thoughts